 7. Visa and work permit:

 Unless an au pair is an EU national, an “au pair visa” is required (depending on the country of origin, it is often easier and cheaper to get it than a working visa) in order to live and work in France.
-Non-EU nannies need a working visa, which is usually more complicated to obtain, as the employer has to prove that no suitable applicant can be found in France.
+Non-EU nannies must obtain a working visa, which is usually more complicated, as the employer has to prove that no suitable applicant can be found in France.

 8. Duties and responsibilities:

 Legally, the responsibilities of an au pair are only related to childcare and light housework.
-Whereas a nanny’s duties are agreed upon by them and their employer/family and include a larger scope of work.
+The nanny and their employer/family agree upon the nanny’s duties, which encompass a larger scope of work.
 Also, it is important to note that an au pair cannot legally tend to children younger than 3 years old, while nannies can.

 We hope this helps to clear up any confusion one might inevitably have about the differences between nannies and au pairs.